canonical/starbase/README.rst

    - ``git remote remove starbase``
    - Don't forget to review all the new files and dirs that this merge adds - you'll want to delete a lot of them.
+   - When you merge, DO NOT squash, otherwise the starbase history will not be preserved.